Sam Houston Area Council

 Skyline is in the East Division and serves Scouts living in Houston schools in Garden Oaks, Oak Forest, Acres Homes, the Heights, Independence Heights, North side of Downtown Houston, Magnolia, Denver Harbor, Wallisville Road and Port of Houston area.

-Soaring Eagle is in the North Division and serves Scouts living in the eastern area of the Cy-Fair school district.
+Soaring Eagle is in the West Division and serves Scouts living in the eastern area of the Cy-Fair school district.

 Tall Timbers is located in the North Division and serves Scouts living in the Conroe school district (south of the San Jacinto River).

-Tatanka is the Central Division and is a Scoutreach program that serves Scouts living in Alief school district, inner city Houston, northern parts of the city, Sunnyside area, Houston Housing Authority, selected city parks and selected schools in Houston ISD.
+Tatanka is the South Division and serves Scouts living in Alief school district, inner city Houston, northern parts of the city, Sunnyside area, Houston Housing Authority, selected city parks and selected schools in Houston ISD.

 Texas Skies is in the West Division and serves Scouts living in the Katy and Royal school districts.